-Since 2011, Pollo Tropical has been an Impact Partner and has made not only financial contributions through event sponsorships, but also sponsors a monthly Family Dinner Night for the families in our shelter.
+Since 2011, Pollo Tropical has been an Impact Partner, providing support through sponsorship and coupon book sales.
 As the Presenting Sponsor for our annual SAFEWALK-RUN 5K, Pollo Tropical is committed to taking a step to end domestic violence.

-Since 2009, FPL has supported Women In Distress and the families we serve through financial contributions and event sponsorships, including the Presenting Sponsor of the annual Giving Breakfast.
+Since 2009, FPL has supported Women In Distress and the families we serve through financial contributions and event sponsorships.
 In addition, FPL has one of the largest teams each year at our annual SAFEWALK-RUN 5K and the employees have donated countless volunteer hours to help families in crisis.
 Isabel Hebert, External Affairs Manager at FPL, is proud to serve on the Board of Directors of Women In Distress.